agrendath/quickbarplugin/README.md

 - Vampirism: usable on swords, bows and axes, will heal the attacker for 10% of damage dealt, bows will only heal for 5%
 - Swiftness: usable on all boots, will make the player faster when equipped with it
 - Looting: usable on bows, this is just a way to put the looting (only 3) enchantment on bows which is not possible in vanilla minecraft
+- Thunderlord: usable on all weapons and bows, gives a 10 % chance to summon lightning doing 25% of the original hit's damage

 Soul Enchantments Costs:
 - Magnetism: 1 Tiago Soul and 2000 xp